An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: The case of

 We parametrize the elements of $SU(2)$ using the axis-angle coordinates, i.e., by specifying the rotation axis through a unit vector $\hat{n}(\theta,\phi)$ and the angle $\omega$ of rotation around it.
 This allows for the identification of the frame of coordinates ${\bf \Omega}=(\omega,\theta,\phi)$ in the 3D space.
 We refer to the references \cite{Khersonskii1988,sakurai1994modern,Bauer2023} for clear and pedagogical explanations of this and other representations of the rotation group.
 For the present purposes, we summarize the relevant properties of the axis-angle representation in Appendix \ref{SU2_grouptheory_recap}.

 Given the representation of the basis states as group elements, the first point we address is the identification of a suitable basis for the dual Hamiltonian, which we refer to as the local basis.
-On top of this, the main idea behind our approach is a variational determination of the basis coefficients to interpolate between the electric and magnetic basis, as pictorially depicted in Fig. \ref{TeaserVariational}(c-d).
+On top of this, the main idea behind our approach is a variational determination of the basis coefficients to interpolate between the regions of the phase diagram dominated by electric and magnetic interactions, respectively, as pictorially depicted in Fig. \ref{TeaserVariational}(c-d).
 With this procedure, we are able to extract the running coupling efficiently for all values of the bare coupling constant.